SuryakantKulkarni/100-Days-Of-DevOps-KodeKloud-Challenge-Series/Tasks/Day-66.md

 EOF
 ```
 #### Explanation:
 This command creates a YAML file using `cat`.
-In this file, we define Secrets, PV, PVC, Deployment, and Service.
+In this file, we define Secrets, PersistentVolume, PersistentVolumeClaim, Deployment, and Service.
 Keeping everything in one file makes it easier to manage and deploy all resources together.

 Copy-Paste content from YAML File: [Day-66 YAML File →](Configs/Day-66-k8s-Deploy-MySQL.yaml)